ding-lab/BreakPointSurveyor/README.md

 ### Workflow

-The BPS workflow consist of a series of directories, each of which implements a stage in the BPS workflow.
+The BPS workflow is designed for scalability, and has been used to process batches of hundreds of whole genome and RNA-Seq datasets.
+It consists of a series of directories, each of which implements a stage in the BPS workflow.
 The order of processing indicated by the stage prefix.
 The figure below illustrates the stages and their relationship in the TCGA_Virus workflow.

 <img src="doc/TCGA_Virus.Workflow.v1.0.png" width="600"/>